 You should normally make a complaint within 12 months of the date of the event that you are complaining about, or as soon as you first knew about the problem.

-If you feel that you need independent support with making your complaint you can contact Total Voice who provide advocacy in Peterborough.
+If you need independent support with the complaints process you can contact Voiceability.

 What happens next?

-Once your complaint has been received we will acknowledge it within three working days.
-The acknowledgement letter will state when we hope to be able to respond to your complaint.
-If the investigation is likely to take longer than originally agreed we will contact you again and agree an alternative timescale with you.
+Once your complaint has been received, we will inform you within three working days.
+This letter will state when we hope to be able to respond to your complaint.

-If you are making the complaint on behalf of someone else, we may need to ask for their permission for the complaint to progress.
+If you are complaining on someone else's behalf, we may need to get their permission before we can move forward.

-If you are still unhappy after receiving your complaints response letter, your complaint can be considered again by the Assistant Director or Service Director of Adult Social Care at Peterborough City Council.
+If you are not happy with the response letter, the Assistant Director or Service Director of Adult Social Care can review your complaint.

 What happens if I am not satisfied with the outcome of my complaint?